Edge-Learning-Machine/Desk-LM/README.md

 #### Dataset configuration
 **-d <path_to_dataset_config_file>**

-The .json file exposes the following properties:
+The .json config file exposes the following properties:
 - path, path to the .csv dataset file
 - skip_rows, number of rows to be skipped before the column names
 - select_columns, array of names of the columns to be selected as features (all the others are discarded)